fchauvel/MAD/docs/invocations.md

-## Service Invocations
+## Actions and Service Invocations

+Services and clients can perform simple actions, including invoking other services.
 Services and clients can invoke other services operations either synchronously or asynchronously.
 The main difference is that synchronous invocations will paused the task until a response is received.

 ### Synchronous Invocations
 Synchronous invocations&mdash;or "queries" in MAD&mdash; will wait for a response before to proceed.
 Note that